Yangxinsix/myqueue/README.rst

                         Comma-separated arguments for task.
   --restart             Restart if task times out or runs out of memory.
 Time-
-                        limit will be doubled for a timed out task and number of cores will be double for a task that runs out of memory.
+                        limit will be doubled for a timed out task and number of cores will be doubled for a task that runs out of memory.
   -R RESOURCES, --resources RESOURCES
                         Examples: "8:1h", 8 cores for 1 hour.
 Use "m" for